What is the Difference Between Sexual Battery Under California Penal Code 243.4 PC and Regular Battery Under Penal Code 242 PC?

 Sexual battery case example

-For example, if you walk by a beautiful woman and you graze her butt from behind, you may make the argument that that was accidental, but again, depending on the circumstances, the prosecutors and police may make the argument that it wasn't accidental.
+For example, if you walk by a beautiful woman and you graze her butt from behind, you may make the argument that that was accidental.
+Still, again, depending on the circumstances, the prosecutors and police may argue that it wasn't random.

-You're trying to pretend it was accidental, but you really did it intentionally and they could pursue that.
+You're trying to pretend it was accidental, but you did it intentionally, and they could pursue that.

-Obviously, they bring witnesses to testify related to what the circumstances were of that particular touching, and then the jury would ultimately make the decision.
+They bring witnesses to testify related to the circumstances of that particular touching, and then the jury would ultimately decide.

 They would decide whether or not it was an accident, which would be no crime, or whether it was a sexual battery.
 They're going to need to prove knowledge.